RKO Pictures: Briskin and Berman

-In October 1935 the ownership team expanded, with financier Floyd Odlum leading a syndicate that bought 50 percent of RCA's stake in the company; the Rockefeller brothers, also major stockholders, increasingly became involved in the business.
+In October 1935, the ownership team expanded, with financier Floyd Odlum leading a syndicate that bought 50 percent of RCA's stake in the company; the Rockefeller brothers, also major stockholders, increasingly became involved in the business.
 While RKO kept missing the mark in building Hepburn's career, other actors became regular headliners for the studio.
 Ann Sothern played the lead in seven RKO films between 1935 and 1937, paired five times with Gene Raymond.
 Stars Barbara Stanwyck and Cary Grant each signed on for several pictures.
 Both were sound-era trendsetters, working as freelancers under nonexclusive studio deals.
 Stanwyck had appeared in major studio films since 1929 without a binding long-term contract, as subsequently would several other top-billed women, including Dunne, Bennett, and Harding.
 When Grant went freelance after wrapping up his Paramount contract in late 1936, it was still rare for a leading man to do so while his star was on the rise.
 He ultimately appeared in fourteen RKO releases between 1937 and 1948.

 Soon after the appointment of a new production chief, Samuel Briskin, in late 1936, RKO entered into an important distribution deal with animator Walt Disney (Van Beuren consequently folded its cartoon operations).
 For nearly two decades, the studio released his company's features and shorts; Snow White and the Seven Dwarfs (1937) was the highest-grossing movie in the period between The Birth of a Nation (1915) and Gone with the Wind (1939).
+The theater operation excepted, on December 31, 1936, most of the domestic RKO subsidiaries, including RKO Distributing Corp. and its exchanges, were folded into RKO Radio Pictures Inc. Following the shift in print advertising a few years earlier, the screen brand on RKO's output, aside from the RKO Pathé line of newsreels and shorts, was likewise changed from "Radio Pictures" to "RKO Radio Pictures".
 In February 1937, Selznick, now a leading independent producer, took over RKO's Culver City studio and Forty Acres, as the backlot was known, under a long-term lease.
 Gone with the Wind, his coproduction with MGM, was largely shot there.
-Following the shift in print advertising a few years earlier, the screen brand on RKO's output, aside from the RKO Pathé line of newsreels and shorts, was changed from "Radio Pictures" to "RKO Radio Pictures".
 In addition to its central Hollywood studio, RKO production now revolved around its Encino ranch.
 While the Disney association was beneficial, RKO's own product was widely seen as declining in quality and Briskin was gone by the end of the year.